-• Beneficiary (field 1.13) is the legal entity who is ultimately at risk of making a loss on a transaction or position.
+- Beneficiary (field 1.13) is the legal entity who is ultimately at risk of making a loss on a transaction or position.
 In repo, the Beneficiary is very likely to also be the Reporting Counterparty, in which case, field 1.13 does not have to be filled in with the LEI of that entity.
 In its final Guidelines of January 2020, ESMA suggests that the two types of entity may differ in the cases of (1) umbrella and sub-fund structures and (2) a "ring-fenced pool" of securities (p.38, paras.155-156).
 However, many umbrella structures seem to be management constructs that do not legally consolidate sub-funds and do not have their own balance sheets.
 And the legal basis of ring-fenced pools is often not clear.
-ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.^{37 38} Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and that the purported Beneficiary should not itself report or be reported as the Reporting Counterparty.
+ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.^{41 42} Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and that the purported Beneficiary should not itself report or be reported as the Reporting Counterparty. - Agent Lender (field 1.18) was originally restricted to securities lending (Table 2, field 4, Type of SFT = SLEB), but was extended by ESMA to include repurchase transactions (Table 2, field 4, Type of SFT = REPO), although not buy/sell-backs (Table 2, field 4, Type of SFT = SBSC).43 In the context of the repo, an Agent Lender could be seen as a legal entity who is employed as an agent to transact repurchase transactions (in other words, lending securities in an economic sense) on behalf of one or more client funds to each of whom it owes a fiduciary duty.44 However, in its final Guidelines of January 2020, ESMA specified that "an entity that facilitates, arranges or otherwise participates but not on a principal basis nor on its own account, in the conclusion of an SFT, either on the loan or the collateral side, and acts on behalf of a client, should not be defined as a counterparty but as either broker, agent lender, tri-party agent or CSD participant, as applicable" (p.9, para.13).
+This guidance allows fund managers lending cash (as well as securities) on behalf of client funds to be reported as either a Broker or an Agent Lender (the other types of entity are clearly not appropriate).
+It means that the name "agent lender" could be applied beyond those entities who have traditionally been called agent lender in the securities lending market to entities acting as

-37 Asset pools and other segregated parts of a legal entity may possess rights and obligations that provide them with sufficient independence from the legal entity to be eligible for an LEI (Recommendation 8 of the FSB's 2012 report on "A Global Legal Identifier for Financial Markets").
+41 Asset pools and other segregated parts of a legal entity may possess rights and obligations that provide them with sufficient independence from the legal entity to be eligible for an LEI (Recommendation 8 of the FSB's 2012 report on "A Global Legal Identifier for Financial Markets").

-38 But note that the legal entity which is the super-structure should be recognized in the report made by the counterparty in Table 1, field 3, Reporting Counterparty.
+42 But note that the legal entity which is the super-structure should be recognized in the report made by the counterparty in Table 1, field 3, Reporting Counterparty.